CAFxX/gcnotifier/README.md

 The `SetFinalizer` documentation notes that [there is no guarantee that finalizers will run before a program exits] (https://golang.org/pkg/runtime/#SetFinalizer).
-Finalizers won't run only when the runtime shuts down (GC doesn't run in this case because the whole process will die soon and all associated resources will be freed by the OS anyway) so `gcnotifier` correctly does not notify of GC in this case.
+This means that finalizers won't run when the runtime shuts down (GC doesn't run in this case because the whole process will die soon and all associated resources will be freed by the OS anyway) so `gcnotifier` correctly does not notify of GC in this case.
 Finalizers can also not run for other reasons (e.g. zero-sized or package-level objects) that don't apply to `gcnotifier`.

 The only other case in which a notification will not be sent by gcnotifier is if your code hasn't consumed a previously-sent notification.